Best Organic Prenatal Vitamin Guide

 Iron

-Iron overdose is a significant concern for young children, but you’re more likely struggle with anemia during your pregnancy than with excessive iron intake.
+Iron overdose is a significant concern for young children, but you’re more likely to struggle with anemia during your pregnancy than with excessive iron intake.

 Folate/Folic Acid

-In view of the link between folate intake and fetal neural tube defects, all people capable of becoming pregnant should consume folate.
+In view of the link between folate intake and fetal neural tube defects, all women capable of becoming pregnant should consume folate.
 Most experts agree that supplements or fortified foods so be consumed in addition to the intake of folate from a varied diet.

 Folate is a naturally occurring nutrient found in food, and folic acid is a form of synthetic folate.